cakey/cakey.github.io/source/_posts/2015-05-06-the-rise-of-esports.markdown

 ### **OK, it's huge.
 Where are we heading?
 Where are the opportunities?**

 This is mostly speculation by me, but I think in many cases the trends will speak for themselves.
-Additionally, the examples will be bias in favor of Dota2 - as that's the area I'm most familiar with.
+The examples will bias in favor of Dota2 - as that's the area I'm most familiar with.
 Similar and often larger trends can be seen by other games such as League of Legends.

 **We're going mobile.**